 Testing builds are development snapshots which may contain bugs, unfinished features or other issues.
 These should only be used if you know what you’re doing.

-Debug builds (86Box-Debug) are standard builds compiled with debug symbols and no optimizations, to allow for debugging with
+--preset=debugCMake flag, which provides debug symbols and no optimizations, to allow for debugging with

-Optimized builds (86Box-Optimized) have been discontinued as of March 18th 2021.
-These builds’ aggressive microarchitecture-specific optimizations provided very little performance improvement (within margin of error on modern CPUs) while introducing bugs and other incorrect behavior.
+These variants’ aggressive microarchitecture-specific optimizations provided very little performance improvement (within margin of error on modern CPUs) while introducing bugs and other incorrect behavior.

 Optimized binaries can still be produced by compiling 86Box from source with the